serebrov/serebrov.github.io-hugo/content/posts/2025-12-10-macbook-remote-access-with-lid-closed/index.md

 url: "/html/2025-12-10-macbook-keep-on-with-lid-closed-clamshell-mode.html"
 ---

 I am testing the [remote desktop to access MacBook](./2025-12-10-macbook-remote-access-from-ipad.html) and it is inconvenient that MacBook needs to stay with the lid open.
-Othewise, if the lid is closed, the laptop goes to sleep and makes it impossible to connect to it.
+Otherwise, if the lid is closed, the laptop goes to sleep and makes it impossible to connect to it.

 The solution is to have MacBook in a ["clamshell mode"](https://www.google.com/search?q=macbook+clamshell+mode) which is enabled when there is an external display, mouse and the keyboard to the laptop.